 There is nothing more important to your pet’s health than what you feed - and how much of it you feed.
 Supplements are becoming increasingly important in the management and prevention of many disease problems.
 We’d love to talk with you about nutrition and supplements for your specific pet.
 In the meantime, we have a lot of information for you here on how to choose a great food for your dog or cat.

 Is your dog getting heavier and heavier with each passing year?
 Have you tried cutting back only to get frustrated and relapse into old treat habits?
-Have your friends at Best Friends been encouraging you to take your dog’s weight gain seriously?
+Have your friends at our pet clinic been encouraging you to take your dog’s weight gain seriously?
 Being overweight has dire consequences for pets, including a two year shorter life expectancy.
-Nutrition on YouTube

 Raw Meat Diet - See Below

 Nutrition Makes a Difference in Joint Health - See Below